Accessibility and ADA Compliance

 - Turn on the “high contrast” mode in Windows.
 How does the site look?
 High contrast is a crucial tool for the large number of low vision users.

 - Turn off images.
 Without visual clues, does the content still make sense?
 Does the site still function?

 - Check for captions and transcripts.
 Visual options and cues are necessary alternatives to audio features for hearing-impaired members.

-If your website fails any one of these simple tests you will need to fix your website's coding to become accessible under the new section 508 refresh and WCAG2.0 guidelines.
+If your website fails any one of these simple tests you will need to fix your website's coding to become accessible under the new Section 508 Refresh and WCAG 2.1 guidelines.